 To get this badge, you have to be a regular reader of all published news and content each month.
 It will let others know that you are very engaged in all things going on – a fountain of knowledge!

 This badge will demonstrate to others that you are a frequent contributor on internal social channels such as Yammer.
 To be awarded it, you must be a champion poster, liker and commenter on others' posts.
 The center of our community!

 Being a trailblazer means you actively use a lot intranet functionality.
 Apps, Sites, Search to Documents are all a breeze to you!
 A real product evangelist!

 You might want to adapt these badge suggestions to suit your own needs.
 Nevertheless, these three examples demonstrate how an individual who has earned a badge can help others – such as being a valuable connection to know, or because they are a proven fount of knowledge.

-For any sceptics out there who think it’s a ploy for Managers to get them to work harder, make sure your leadership team are included too.
-As it’s about showing how everyone (not just the few usual suspects) are engaged in what is happening in and around the business, and are upping their game in contributing towards its success.
+For any skeptics out there who think it’s a ploy for Managers to get them to work harder, make sure your leadership team are included too.
+As it’s about showing how everyone (not just the few usual suspects) are engaged in what is happening in and around the business and are upping their game in contributing towards its success.

 For the first month, make a song and dance on the intranet highlighting those people who’ve won their badges.
 Other suggestions include creating a campaign takeover on your homepage or a special round of communications to drum up interest.
 Once the dust has settled, re-visit your analytics and see if the campaign has bumped up your views, engagement or more widespread usage of the intranet platform.

 Remember, there are no hard and fast rules to using badges.
 It's a process of trial and error of working out what is right for your situation.
-But badges can be a useful tool to publicly recognise your staff for their effort and expertise, that reinforces your digital workplace as the hub of your company's community.
+But badges can be a useful tool to publicly recognize your staff for their effort and expertise, which reinforces your digital workplace as the hub of your company's community.